najamelan/torset/README.md

 5. ./configure
 6. sudo make install

-If you want a tarball, you can run "make distcheck"
+If you want a tarball, you can run "make distcheck".
+This tarball no longer requires automake and you can just install by:
+1. ./configure
+2. sudo make install

-If you want to uninstall, run "sudo make uninstall"
+If you want to uninstall, run "sudo make uninstall".

 Usage